realworldocaml/book/en/08-modules.md

-Order is similarly important in other parts of the signature, including the order in which record fields are declared and the order of arguments (including labelled and optional arguments) to a function.
+Order is similarly important in other parts of the signature, including the order in which record fields are declared and the order of arguments (including labeled and optional arguments) to a function.

 #### Cyclic dependencies